 Citrix Smart Tools enables you to deploy and configure the machines that host your applications and services through the use of blueprints.
 A blueprint is a process template that contains deployment topology, software, platform components, machine configuration, workflow of the deployment process, and teardown processes.
 You can design blueprints that include scripts and other blueprints.

 Where are blueprints located?

 How do I access blueprints?

 To use the blueprints in the Checks and Blueprints catalog, you must first add them to your library.
 Your library is your own personal space for storing the blueprints and scripts that you create, copy from a catalog, or that other users share with you.
 After you add a blueprint to your library, you can include them within other blueprints or deploy them to your resource location.
-For more information about your library, see About the Blueprint Catalog and Library.
+For more information about your library, see About the Checks and Blueprints catalog and Library.

 How do I modify a blueprint or create a new one?